Brian Wilson (album): Aftermath and legacy

 Among the other members of the Beach Boys, their manager Tom Hulett reported in a 1988 interview that Wilson's bandmates had been supportive of his endeavor.
 "I gave the album to each of them, and they were tickled to hear it.
 They were all positive about it."
 Asked about the album in a 1992 interview, Wilson's bandmate and cousin Mike Love stated that he did not like it because of the lyrics, the non-"commercial" arrangements, and his opinion that "it sounded like shit compared to what [Brian] could sound like."

 Reflecting on Brian Wilson, in a 1997 interview, Paley called it "a pretty good record [but] there were too many cooks and Brian wasn't really calling the shots."
 In Wilson's 2016 memoir, I Am Brian Wilson, it states, "I liked that record even though I didn’t like the circumstances of making it.
 It had some really great songs on it."
 A follow-up album, Sweet Insanity, was co-produced with Landy but never officially released.
 Wilson continued recording with Paley after disassociating from Landy in 1991, but did not release another solo album that consisted of new original material until Imagination (1998).

 Wilson rerecorded "Love and Mercy" and "Melt Away" for the soundtrack to the 1995 documentary Brian Wilson: I Just Wasn't Made for These Times.
 After he began touring regularly at the end of the 1990s, he adopted a stripped-down version of "Love and Mercy" as his signature closing number at live concerts.
-A piano-vocal demo of "Little Children", recorded during the Love You sessions in 1976, was released as a downloadable track on Wilson's website in 2021.